WhiteDG/ProgressView/README.md

 horizontalProgressView.setProgressPosition(HorizontalProgressView.TOP);
 ...
 ```
-and set progress with anim in time
+and set progress with animation in time
 ```
 HorizontalProgressView horizontalProgressView = (HorizontalProgressView) findViewById(R.id.progress100);
 // set progress 100 with anim in 2500ms